osallou/logol-playground/README.md

 # todo

 * manage queues with this runId to allow parallel runs without conflict
-* Load sequence from config file
+* Load sequence etc.. from config file